mikefourie/AzureDevOpsAnalyzer/README.md

   -u, --project             Required.
 Set the Project Urls to scan.
 Comma separated

+  -x, --collection          Set the Collection Url to scan.

   -t, --token               Set personal access token to use

   -o, --outputfile          Set name of the CSV file